-Three main networked components can be identified which are:
+Three main networked components can be identified and they are:

-- 1. the group of the system's users - 2. the group of system's experts, who play a key role in the initialization of the personalization process; this group includes teachers, experts in e-learning, data analysts, psychologists and software engineers - 3. the actual server system, which includes all hardware and software needed to establish a 2-tier system core [7].
+- the group of the system's users - the group of system's experts, who play a key role in the initialisation of the personalisation process; this group includes teachers, experts in e-learning, data analysts, psychologists and software engineers - the actual server system, which includes all hardware and software needed to establish a 2-tier system core (Skordalakis, 1991).

 The first group includes every kind of teacher working either for general education or for the Special Education sector.
 Eventually, expanding the system's architecture, a user could be identified as any learner, whether a student, teacher or employee.
-The second group's role is crucial in the personalization process of the SPERO system, since it defines the initial set of specifications and limitations of the end-users' profiles, which justifies the variety of people comprising it.
+The second group's role is crucial in the personalisation process of the SPERO system, because it defines the initial set of specifications and limitations of the end-users' profiles, which justifies the variety of people comprising it.
 The third group includes all hardware and software that enables a web-server to be active, as well as efficient and robust.
-All distinct SPERO web applications together with an underlying Relational Database Management System to support profiling and user information are included in this configuration.
+All distinct SPERO web applications (SPERO e-questionnaires; SPERO statistics; SPERO profiles) together with an underlying Relational Database Management System to support profiling and user information are included in this configuration.

-Moreover, one of the basic interaction components of SPERO and the mean of communication with its end-users is formed by the so called e-questionnaire.
+Moreover, one of the basic interaction components of SPERO and the mean of communication with its end-users is formed by the so-called e-questionnaire (SPERO e-questionnaires).
 SPERO experts have designed and illustrated two groups of e-questionnaires: The first group contains questions about school units in order to collect general details about them.
 The second group contains questions about teachers' ICT background.
 The questions, which are addressed to the teachers, are intended to collect information about teachers' educational background, as well as their background in ICT.

-In addition, information concerning teachers' opinions about pedagogical utilization of ICT and the amount of using ICT in teaching procedure is also extracted.
-As already mentioned, learners could either be teachers or students, however both of them are in great need of ICT: on the one hand, teachers mainly because their role is continuously evolving and demanding new formation and on the other hand students, because of their need to have distance ecourses in the field of ICT.
+In addition, information concerning teachers' opinions about pedagogical utilisation of ICT and the amount of using ICT in teaching procedure is also extracted.
+As already mentioned, learners could either be teachers or students, however both of them are in great need of ICT: on the one hand, teachers mainly because their role is continuously evolving and demanding new formation and on the other hand students, because of their need to have distance e-courses in the field of ICT.
 Each questionnaire is divided into several subsections, a portion of which is depicted in Figure 2.
 The presented sub-questionnaire collects information about general teachers' educational background, as well as their background in ICT.